mdefy/ngx-markdown-editor/README.md

 If you do not specify anything at all for the `toolbarItems` input property, the default toolbar setup is applied.

-The `toolbarItems` input property has the type
+The `toolbarItems` input property in an array of type

 ```typescript
 type NgxMdeItemDef = NgxMdeItemName | NgxMdeItem;